-- 1. Explain when title and risk of loss pass in a sale of goods - 2.
-Identify various types of warranties and describe how each may be excluded or modified - 3.
+- 1. Explain when title and risk of loss pass in a sale of goods - 2. identify various types of warranties and describe how each may be excluded or modified - 3.
 List and explain the remedies of the seller when the buyer breaches the sales contract - 4.
 List and explain the remedies of the buyer when the seller breaches the contract - 5.
 Describe when the statute of limitations usually begins and ends in a sales transaction - 6.
 State when a contract for the sale of goods must be evidenced in writing c.
-Consumer Law i.
-Performance level 3 a.
-Agency b.
+Consumer Law a.
+Agency

+- 1. Identify legislation that regulates consumer credit and electronic credit transactions - 2.
+Discuss consumer protection legislation b.
 Employment

-- 1. Identify legislation that regulates consumer credit and electronic credit transactions

-- 2. Discuss consumer protection legislation

-- III.
+III.
 Agency and Employment

-1. Demonstrate an understanding of the nature of an agency relationship and list the ways agency relationships may be created iii.
+- 1. Demonstrate an understanding of the nature of an agency - relationship and list the ways agency relationships may be created iii.
 Level 3 performance

-1. Demonstrate an understanding of the nature of the employer-employee relationship
+1. Demonstrate an understanding of the nature of the employeremployee relationship

-- 1. Explain the doctrine of employment-at-will - Describe the wrongful discharge exceptions to employmentat-will, including implied contract, promissory estoppel, and public policy tort
+- 1. Explain the doctrine of employment-at-will - 2.
+Describe the wrongful discharge exceptions to employment at-will, including implied contract, promissory estoppel, and public policy tort a.
+Personal Property

 - 1. Identify legislation that regulates employee rights - 2.
 Identify legislation that regulates employment conditions - 3.
-Identify legislation that guarantees worker benefits a.
-Personal Property

-- 4. Describe the collective bargaining process - 5.
+Identify legislation that guarantees worker benefits - 4.
+Describe the collective bargaining process - 5.
 Identify legislation that regulates union activities